DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-profile-transport.png)

-8. Click on "Next: Device provisioning".
-Select the device provisioning type, here the device credentials are also displayed.
+8. Configuring "Alarm rules" can be skipped.
+Click on "Next: Device provisioning".
+Select the device provisioning type.
+Here the device credentials are also displayed.
 Click on "Add".

 - Provisioning strategy: `Allow to create new devices`